cyborguk/cyborguk.github.io/_posts/2025-06-05-self-hosted-bookmarking.md

 I'm sure that the most (particularly non-Docker) users have had a much smoother experience, but I got off on the bad foot and while I was evaluating one service, I thought I'd also try the other bookmarking service that I'd heard about, namely Karakeep.

-Things I liked about wallabag: decent UI, ability to send articles to an e-reader, optional centrally hosted service available
+**Things I liked about wallabag**: decent UI, ability to send articles to an e-reader, optional centrally hosted service available

-Things I didn't like: as the ultimate administrator of the system, I was put off by the bugs and issues I experienced, and the more heavyweight requirements (mysql instead of sqlite, etc) perhaps suggest this is service designed for a larger scale than my lightweight needs.
+**Things I didn't like**: as the ultimate administrator of the system, I was put off by the bugs and issues I experienced, and the more heavyweight requirements (mysql instead of sqlite, etc) perhaps suggest this is service designed for a larger scale than my lightweight needs.

 ## Karakeep